deadlyvipers/dojo_rules/introduction.md

-Hi, My Name is Vincent Bortone
+Hi, My Name is Vincent Bortone.
+My favorite Code School path is the iOS path!